kazimovzaman2/python-projects/README.md

-# 🐍 Python Repository
+# 🐍 Python Projects

-🐍 Welcome to my Python repository!
+Welcome to my Python repository!
 Here you'll find a collection of useful Python scripts including an email sender and a YouTube downloader.

 ---